UCGHI Student Ambassador Program

 Student Ambassadors will:

-- Commit 2-3 hours per week to the program (the hourly commitment required for ambassadors who receive the student assistant and committee co-chair positions is greater)
+- Commit 2-3 hours per week to the program (the hourly commitment required for ambassadors who receive the Student Assistant positions is 5 - 7 hours per week)

 - Participate in monthly COE webinars

-- Receive a Certificate of Completion (and other benefits include networking, mentoring, possible letters of recommendation, etc.).
+- Receive a Certificate of Completion (other benefits include networking, mentoring, possible letters of recommendation, etc.)

-- Connect with diverse and dynamic students and experts in the field across 10 UC campuses and the partnering HBCU campus.
+- Connect with diverse and dynamic students and experts in the field across 10 UC campuses, UC Hastings College of the Law and Charles R. Drew University

 - Persons with disabilities, Black, Hispanic, and American Indian or Alaska Native, First-Generation students, and LGBTQ+ students are strongly encouraged to apply.